 - Also to keep engaged with the Texas Foodservice community, staff is working with Texas Chefs to produce chef-driven beef culinary demos and content for distribution across TBC social media channels along with distribution of new Beef Loving Chefs merchandise to chefs across the state.

-- While being sensitive to the increase in unemployment and restaurant closers, staff will continue to push out educational opportunities for chefs in the form of Raw Truth About Beef online immersion experiences.
+- Staff will continue to push out educational opportunities for chefs in the form of Raw Truth About Beef online immersion experiences.
 Promotion and distribution of Raw Truth materials for culinary teachers, ag teachers, and dietetic internship coordinators will continue throughout Texas and the nation as distance learning increases.

 U.S. Meat Export Federation (USMEF) International Programs

-- USMEF works with countries worldwide to increase U.S. beef exports, and they are accustomed to the constant change in the international marketplace.
+- USMEF, a contractor to the Beef Checkoff, works with countries worldwide to increase U.S. beef exports, and they are accustomed to the constant change in the international marketplace.
 The team is adjusting its messaging accordingly as the situation differs from country to country.
 The team has seen shifts in demand from foodservice to retail and delivery in Asia but also sees foodservice demand slowly rebounding.
 They continue to emphasize the integrity of U.S. beef and the reliability of the U.S. as a trading partner.
 Although some key international events have been canceled, USMEF’s 19 worldwide offices are conducting events as allowed in their respective countries, and if that changes, will switch to online/webinar-based conversations.